Continuing Healthcare Funding, also known as CHC Funding, is free healthcare provided by the NHS and it can cover up to

 The information taken from your full assessment will be used by the multidisciplinary team to complete a ‘Decision Support Tool’ (DST).
 The DST document was developed to ensure assessments are carried out as consistently as possible across the national NHS network.

-The multidisciplinary team will allocate a level of need to each care domain to determine if the individual has a ‘primary health need’ and then make a recommendation to the CCG as to whether the individual should be eligible for NHS Continuing Healthcare.
+The multidisciplinary team will allocate a level of need to each care domain to determine if the individual has a ‘primary health need’ and then make a recommendation to the ICB as to whether the individual should be eligible for NHS Continuing Healthcare.

 Once your Continuing Healthcare assessment has taken place, the NHS health and social care professionals involved with your care will recommend whether you are eligible for funded care.
-This recommendation is forwarded to the Clinical Commissioning Group (CCG) responsible for funding in your area.
-The CCG will decide whether to accept or decline your assessment results and, if upheld, the level of care and support package available to you.
+This recommendation is forwarded to the Integrated Care Board (ICB) responsible for funding in your area.
+The ICB will decide whether to accept or decline your assessment results and, if upheld, the level of care and support package available to you.

 Don’t forget, if you are denied NHS Continuing Healthcare Funding, there are appeal options open to you.

 Should you, or a relative, have any concerns regarding NHS Continuing Healthcare Funding, our expert advisors can assist by explaining the ins and outs of what a perplexing and complicated process it can be.
 There is no time limit placed on this free, no obligation consultation.
 Should you wish to discuss matters further, do not hesitate to contact us directly on 0121 227 8940 for information and advice.